mit-ll-ai-technology/maite/docs/source/explanation/protocols_vision.rst

 Evaluation Function
 -------------------

-Here we show an example evalulation workflow in the sampe spirit of what we desired to achieve at the beginning of this explanation.
+Here we show an example evaluation workflow in the sampe spirit of what we desired to achieve at the beginning of this explanation.
 The evaluation function takes a model, data, and metric and returns a dictionary of metric values.
 The advantage of this workflow is that the code inputs and outputs are well understood and can be easily tested.
 Below we see: